Samaritan's Purse: Israel and Gaza aid

 The organization provided support to those affected by the Gaza war.
-In November 2023, the President of Samaritan’s Purse, Franklin Graham, visited Israel to assess the damage from the 7 October Hamas-led attack on Israel and met with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv.
+In November 2023, the President of Samaritan's Purse, Franklin Graham, visited Israel to assess the damage from the 7 October Hamas-led attack on Israel and met with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv.
 The organization provided hygiene kits, hot meals, food boxes, and vouchers for internally displaced people in Israel.
 Also, rescue teams were provided with medical equipment, including defibrillators and 1,000 trauma kits for rapid emergency care.
 Hot meals and food were delivered in partnership with 50 local churches.
-During his visit, Franklin Graham suggested that Magen David Adom, Israel’s emergency services system, equivalent to the Red Cross first responders, needed a small fleet of armored ambulances.
-As of September 2024, Samaritan’s Purse is donating 42 ambulances to Magen David Adom.
+During his visit, Franklin Graham suggested that Magen David Adom, Israel's emergency services system, equivalent to the Red Cross first responders, needed a small fleet of armored ambulances.
+As of September 2024, Samaritan's Purse is donating 42 ambulances to Magen David Adom.
 The organization was also working to support two Christian communities in Gaza by coordinating evacuation routes for them.
-In July 2025, Samaritan’s Purse began airlifting food to Gaza, sending 65 tons of food for starving Palestinians on three air missions.
+In July 2025, Samaritan's Purse began airlifting food to Gaza, sending 65 tons of food for starving Palestinians on three air missions.

 Other relief

-Regarding the March 28 Myanmar earthquake of 2025, Samaritan’s Purse reported that a DC-8 plane containing a field hospital landed in Myanmar on April 5; and on April 6, a chartered 747 took off from Greenville, South Carolina carrying more than 100 tons of relief supplies.
-Samaritan’s Purse treated over 5,800 patients and performed over 300 surgeries during the Myanmar Earthquake Response.
+Regarding the March 28 Myanmar earthquake of 2025, Samaritan's Purse reported that a DC-8 plane containing a field hospital landed in Myanmar on April 5; and on April 6, a chartered 747 took off from Greenville, South Carolina carrying more than 100 tons of relief supplies.
+Samaritan's Purse treated over 5,800 patients and performed over 300 surgeries during the Myanmar Earthquake Response.
 The organization also produced more than 59,000 gallons of fresh water for earthquake victims using six filtration units.

 Evangelistic initiatives

 European Congress on Evangelism (2025)

-In May 2025, Franklin Graham held the European Congress on Evangelism in Berlin, drawing about 1,000 Christian leaders from 55–56 countries.
-The meeting emphasized “proclamation evangelism,” urging pastors to preach the gospel “unashamedly” amid perceived cultural opposition.
-The event also highlighted tensions within European evangelicalism: British apologist Amy Orr-Ewing reported unprecedented openness to the Christian message among Gen Z, while Finnish MP Päivi Räsänen’s ongoing legal case illustrated constraints on public religious expression.
-During the congress on 28 May 2025, Graham met Ukrainian president Volodymyr Zelensky and led delegates in prayer for peace in the Russia–Ukraine war, also praying for Vladimir Putin and U.S. president Donald Trump.
+In May 2025, Franklin Graham held the European Congress on Evangelism in Berlin, drawing about 1,000 Christian leaders from 55 to 56 countries.
+The meeting emphasized "proclamation evangelism," urging pastors to preach the gospel "unashamedly" amid perceived cultural opposition.
+The event also highlighted tensions within European evangelicalism: while British apologist Amy Orr-Ewing reported unprecedented openness to the Christian message among Gen Z, Finnish MP Päivi Räsänen's ongoing legal case illustrated constraints on public religious expression.
+During the congress on 28 May 2025, Graham met Ukrainian president Volodymyr Zelenskyy and led delegates in prayer for peace in the Russo-Ukrainian War, also praying for Vladimir Putin and U.S. president Donald Trump.